 - Do not take Binosto at bedtime or before arising for the day.

 - Failure to follow these instructions may increase the risk of esophageal adverse reactions [see Warnings and Precautions (5.1)].

 Recommendations for Calcium and Vitamin D Supplementation

 Instruct patients to take supplemental calcium and vitamin D if dietary intake is inadequate [see Warnings and Precautions (5.2)].
 Patients at increased risk for vitamin D insufficiency (e.g., over the age of 70 years, nursing home-bound, or chronically ill) may need vitamin D supplementation.
 Patients with gastrointestinal malabsorption syndromes may require higher doses of vitamin D supplementation and measurement of 25-hydroxyvitamin D should be considered.

 Dosage Forms and Strengths

-Binosto effervescent tablets are round, flat-faced, white to off-white tablets, 25 mm in diameter, with beveled edges containing 91.37 mg of alendronate sodium, which is equivalent to 70 mg of free alendronic acid.
+Binosto effervescent tablets are round, flat-faced, white to off-white tablets, 25 mm in diameter, with beveled edges, with “M” debossed on one side, containing 91.37 mg of alendronate sodium, which is equivalent to 70 mg of free alendronic acid.

 Binosto is contraindicated in patients with the following conditions: